-Registration and submission of abstracts

-We encourage scientists, managers and national authorities to submit poster and oral contributions to the workshop.
+The Workshop will be using the facilities of Estonian National Library located in centre of Tallinn, Estonia.
+Address of the meeting: Tõnismägi 2, Tallinn.
+Registration and submission of abstracts We encourage scientists, managers and national authorities to submit poster and oral contributions to the workshop.
 A fee has to be paid for all except CHARM participants.
-The fee will be announced later.

-Registration and abstracts of oral/poster presentations should be sent not later than 1th July 2004 to George Martin (georg@klab.envir.ee).
+The fee is 30 EUR.
+Please use online registration form available from workshop web page (www.sea.ee).
+Payment details are found at the same web page.
+Registration should be completed and abstracts of oral/poster presentations should be sent not later than 1st July 2004 to Kaire Torn (kaire.torn@ut.ee).
 All abstracts should be sent in electronic format by e-mail as an attachment.
+Please indicate the name of the presenting author in the file heading, for example Martin.doc.
 Use MS Windows, Word, English (Br) lettering.
 Arial 10 pts and single line spacing.
 Indicate oral or poster presentation.
 The whole abstract, together with possible graphs and pictures must fit into one A4 page.
 No edition work is made by the Secretariat.

-Organising committee
+Organising committee:

-- Bo Riemann, National Environmental Research Institute, Denmark (CHARM Project Coordinator) - Georg Martin, Estonia Marine Institute, Estonia (Workshop Manager) - Fredrik Wulff, Stockholm University, Sweden - Anna Stiina Heiskanen, Joint Research Centre (JRC), Italy - Erik Bonsdorff, Aabo Akademi, Finland - Sif Johansson, Swedish Environmental Protection Agency, Sweden - Gerald Schernewsky, Baltic Sea Research Institute, Germany
+• Bo Riemann, National Environmental Research Institute, Denmark (CHARM Project Coordinator) - Georg Martin, Estonia Marine Institute, Estonia (Workshop Manager) - Fredrik Wulff, Stockholm University, Sweden - Anna Stiina Heiskanen, Joint Research Centre (JRC), Italy - Erik Bonsdorff, Aabo Akademi, Finland - Sif Johansson, Swedish Environmental Protection Agency, Sweden - Gerald Schernewsky, Baltic Sea Research Institute, Germany For further information: